 To maximize your energy use, when using a dishwasher change the drying setting to use low or no heat.
 When it comes to laundry, try having one laundry day per week and select a low heat setting when drying.

 This one is simple — turn off lights when they aren’t needed or when a room is not occupied.
 Leaving lights on in unoccupied rooms is not necessary and can hike up your energy bill with little benefit.

 When changing light bulbs, consider switching from inefficient incandescent bulbs to LED or CFL bulbs.
 These lights are much more energy efficient and are longer lasting than traditional incandescent bulbs.

 Consider a smart thermostat

-Households that scale back heating or cooling while away can save a family up to $180 per year on average.
+Households that scale back heating or cooling while away can help save hundreds of dollars each year.